 Throughout your written work at NCI, you will need to refer to material written or produced by others.
-This procedure is called citing or referencing.
+This is called citing or referencing.
 It is important to be consistent and accurate in your references to enable readers to identify and locate the material to which you have referred to.
 To do this, the same set of rules should be followed throughout your written work every time you cite a reference.

-Referencing styles provide a system for in-text citations and for the creation of a bibliography or references list to be appended to the end of your written work.
+Referencing styles provide a system for in-text citations and for the creation of a bibliography or reference list to be appended to the end of your written work.
 Currently, there are three key referencing styles used at the National College of Ireland – Harvard, APA and IEEE.